 You do not have to take the ELM if you present proof of one of the following:

-The following Conditionally Exempt statuses require students to continue their preparation in the 12th grade by taking an approved math course and earn a grade of "C" or better.
-Students that do not meet the conditional requirement will need to participate in the CSU’s Early Start Program, unless they meet other Early Start Program exemptions.
+- The conditional requirement may be met by completing an approved mathematics course in the 12th grade and earning a grade of "C" or better.
+Students who do not meet the conditional requirement will need to participate in the CSU’s Early Start Program, unless the student met other Early Start Program exemptions.
 For more information visit: http://www.csusuccess.org/earlystart/early-start-faq.

-- Old SAT Test: A score between 490–540 on the mathematics portion of the SAT Reasoning Test
+- Old SAT Test: A score between 490–540 on the mathematics section of the old SAT Reasoning Test